What We Do

 • Assessing Triad/RED-S Return to Play Tools

-The Female Athlete Science and Translational Research (FASTR) Pilot study aims to deliver a series of five educational videos with content from experts in the field and stories from top athletes to female athletes to reduce incidence of the Female Athlete Triad and bone stress injuries.
-In this pilot study we will measure engagement of female high school runners with the content as well as changes in their Triad knowledge, body image, self-compassion, and perspective on longevity in sport.
+The Female Athlete Science and Translational Research (FASTR) Pilot study delivered a series of five educational videos with content from experts in the field and stories from top athletes to female athletes to reduce incidence of the Female Athlete Triad and bone stress injuries.
+In this pilot study we measured engagement of female high school runners with the content as well as changes in their Triad knowledge, body image, self-compassion, and perspective on longevity in sport.

 In a second round of recruitment, the FASTR Education Study included participants from 13 high schools across the US.
 Half of participants received the five educational videos and the other half received written handouts covering the same five female athlete specific topics.
 We measured engagement of female high school runners with the content as well as changes in their knowledge, body image, self-compassion, and self-reported impact on future behavior.